Dairy Cows Veal Calves Beef Cattle Fun Facts

 Calves Raised for Veal

 The veal industry was created as a by-product of the dairy industry to take advantage of an abundant supply of unwanted male calves.
-Close to a half million male calves are raised and slaughtered for veal each year.
+According to the USDA, close to a half million male calves are raised and slaughtered for veal each year.

 On the Farm

 Calves raised to become veal are also purposely fed an all liquid milk substitute which is deficient in iron and fiber.
-This insufficient diet makes the calves severely anemic in order to produce the pale colored flesh that veal-eaters prefer.
+This insufficient diet makes the calves severely anemic in order to produce the pale colored flesh that some consumers prefer.

 Veal calves are typically slaughtered at 16 to 18 weeks of age.
 About 15 percent of veal calves are slaughtered at less than 3 weeks old and are classified as “bob” veal for low-grade products like hot dogs and frozen dinners.
 Many are unable to walk to slaughter as their muscles are severely underdeveloped.